ItiMaker

 For a truly local experience, seek out a traditional 'konoba.'
 They specialize in these authentic dishes.
 These eateries often use recipes passed down through generations.
 Embrace the local flavors.
 Your taste buds will thank you for this experience.
 Consult our travel site for more insights.

-In 2025, food tours and cooking classes are becoming more available.
-Some local agencies offer walking food tours.
-These tours often visit markets and tasting spots.
-They provide insight into local culinary traditions.
+In 2026, food tours and cooking classes are becoming more available.
+Some local agencies offer walking food tours that visit markets and tasting spots.
 Check with tourist information centers for current offerings.

-Cooking classes are less common but can be arranged.
-Some boutique hotels or private chefs may offer them.
-This provides a hands-on experience.
-You can learn to prepare traditional Montenegrin dishes.
-It's a fantastic way to immerse yourself.
+Cooking classes are less common but can be arranged through boutique hotels or private chefs.
+This provides a hands-on way to learn traditional Montenegrin dishes.
 Consider incorporating one into your Budva itinerary.

 Budva's local food scene offers a delightful journey for your palate.
-From fresh seafood to hearty traditional dishes, there's much to savor.
+From fresh riblja čorba and Adriatic buzara to hearty mountain cicvara and fragrant njeguški pršut, there is much to savor across every price point in 2026.
 Embrace the rich flavors and friendly hospitality of Montenegro.
-Your 2025 culinary adventure awaits in this coastal gem.
+Your culinary adventure awaits in this coastal gem.

 Key Takeaways